hashgraph/hedera-forking/INTERNALS.md

         +get...()
     }

-    note for MirrorNodeFFI "Fetches data from\nremote Mirror Node" MirrorNode <|-- MirrorNodeFFI
+    note for MirrorNodeFFI "Fetches data from\nremote Mirror Node\nThis is used by the Foundry library."
+    MirrorNode <|-- MirrorNodeFFI
     class MirrorNodeFFI{
         +fetch...()
     }

-    note for MirrorNodeMock "Loads data from\nfilesystem used\nonly in tests" MirrorNode <|-- MirrorNodeMock
+    note for MirrorNodeMock "Loads data from\nfilesystem, used\nonly in tests" MirrorNode <|-- MirrorNodeMock
     class MirrorNodeMock{
         <<test>>